The classification of compact simply connected biquotients in dimension 6 and 7: Introduction

 \section{Introduction}

 If $M$ is a compact Riemannian manifold, then any subgroup of the isometry group acts on $M$.
 When $M$ is homogeneous and the action is free, the quotient, a smooth manifold, is called a biquotient.
 Alternatively, biquotients can be defined as quotients of compact Lie groups by two sided actions.
-More precisely, given a Lie group $G$ and a homomorphism $f = (f_1,f_2):H\to G\times G$, there is an induced action of $H$ on $G$ given by $h\ast g = f_1(h)g f_2(h)^{-1}$.
+More precisely, given a compact connected Lie group $G$ and a homomorphism $f = (f_1,f_2):H\to G\times G$, there is an induced action of $H$ on $G$ given by $h\ast g = f_1(h)g f_2(h)^{-1}$.
 When this action is effectively free, the orbit space, denoted $G\bq H$, naturally has the structure of a smooth manifold and is called a biquotient.

 If $G$ is endowed with a bi-invariant metric, then the $H$ action on $G$ is by isometries, and hence induces a metric on the quotient.
 By O'Neill's formulas \cite{On1}, this implies that all biquotients carry a metric of non-negative sectional curvature.
 Biquotients were introduced by Gromoll and Meyer \cite{GrMe1} when they showed that for a particular embedding of $Sp(1)$ into $Sp(2)\times Sp(2)$, the biquotient $Sp(2)\bq Sp(1)$ is diffeomorphic to an exotic sphere, providing the first example of an exotic sphere with non-negative sectional curvature.
-Further, until the recent example due to Grove, Verdiani, and Ziller \cite{GVZ} and Dearicott \cite{De}, all known examples of compact manifolds with positive sectional curvature were diffeomorphic to biquotients.
-See \cite{Ber, AW, Wa, Es1, Es2, Baz1, PW1}.
-Furthermore, all known examples of manifolds with almost or quasi-positive curvature are diffeomorphic to biquotients.
-See \cite{Wi, PW2, EK, Ke1, Ke2, KT, Ta1, D1}.
+Further, until the recent example due independently to Dearricott \cite{De} and to Grove, Verdiani, and Ziller \cite{GVZ}, all known examples of compact manifolds with positive sectional curvature were diffeomorphic to biquotients.
+See \cite{Ber,AW,Wa,Es1,Es2,Baz1}.
+Moreover, all known examples of manifolds with almost or quasi-positive curvature are diffeomorphic to biquotients.
+See \cite{Wi,PW2,EK,Ke1,Ke2,KT,Ta1,D1,DDRW}.

-Biquotients of dimension $6$ were used by Totaro \cite{To2} to construct infinitely many non-negatively curved manifolds with pairwise non-isomorphic rational homotopy types.
+Biquotients of dimension $6$ were used by Totaro \cite{To2} to construct an infinite family ofnon-negatively curved manifolds with pairwise non-isomorphic rational homotopy types.
 Recently, Amann \cite{Am} has used a coarser classification of $7$-dimensional biquotients in the study of $\mathbf{G}_2$ manifolds.